Relation between irrationality and regularity for $ C^1 $ conjugacy of $ C^2 $ circle diffeomorphisms to rigid rotations: Circle diffeomorphisms

 The proof is completed. \end{proof}

 It should be emphasized that we always study circle diffeomorphisms in terms of partial quotients $ k_n $ throughout this paper.
 Since $ \Delta(n) $ is uniquely determined for the known $ k_n $, some precise estimates might be obtained by applying Theorem \ref{higherregu} at this point.
-As an illustration, let us consider the simplest case $ k_n=\mathcal{O}(1) $ (1-type irrationality), i.e., there exist $ K_1, \ldots ,K_\nu\in \mathbb{N}^+ $ with $ \nu \in \mathbb{N}^+ $ such that $ k_n\in \mathcal{S}=\left\{ {K_1, \ldots ,K_\nu} \right\} $, and we may could accurately estimate the asymptotic behavior of $ \Delta $ based on the probability of the numbers appearing in $ \mathcal{S} $ (or only derive the rough estimates of $ k_n $ without considering the probability).
-One therefore obtains a $ C_{1,\tilde{\varpi}} $ conjugation $ \phi $ for the mapping $ T $, and the modulus of continuity $ \tilde{\varpi} $ might be more accurate than any known result, or even optimal.
+As an illustration, let us consider the simplest case $ k_n=\mathcal{O}(1) $ (the 1-type irrationality), i.e., there exist $ K_1, \ldots ,K_\nu\in \mathbb{N}^+ $ with $ \nu \in \mathbb{N}^+ $ such that $ k_n\in \mathcal{S}=\left\{ {K_1, \ldots ,K_\nu} \right\} $, and we might be able to accurately estimate the asymptotic behavior of $ \Delta $ based on the probability of the numbers appearing in $ \mathcal{S} $ (or only derive the rough estimates of $ k_n $ without considering the probability).
+One therefore obtains a $ C_{1,\widetilde{\varpi}} $ conjugation $ \phi $ for the mapping $ T $, and the modulus of continuity $ \widetilde{\varpi} $ might be more accurate than any known result, or even optimal.
 We emphasize that the asymptotic analysis is crucial in dealing with the regularity of $ \phi $.
-Based on the above, Corollary \ref{CORO11} below discusses regularity of both H\"older's type and Logarithmic H\"older's type, and only the simplest form of probability is studied (nevertheless, we still further improve the known optimal regularity results so far, see Remark \ref{rema418}).
+Based on the above, Corollary \ref{CORO11} below discusses regularity of both H\"older type and Logarithmic H\"older type, and only the simplest form of probability is studied (nevertheless, we still further improve the known optimal regularity results so far, see Remark \ref{rema418}).
 It can be seen later that the probability at this point does not affect the latter, but the former depends on it explicitly.
-This phenomenon also shows from the side that it is necessary to study the classification.
+This phenomenon also demonstrates indirectly that it is necessary to study the classification.
 The more general irrationality such as $ \varphi $-type cases could also be considered, but we will not discuss here.